Smoked or grilled ribs are always a guest favorite when you are hosting family or friends for a BBQ.

 - The color of your ribs: When your rib rack is finished, it will be a mahogany color on the outside.
 An important point to keep in mind is that you can’t rely on the color alone to tell since marinades or spices can often affect the color as well.

 - The bones: The meat on the rack of ribs will retract to expose about three-quarters of an inch of the bones when the ribs are finished.
-Another related point is that, when done, the meat will be easy to separate from the bones.
+Another related point is that, when done, the meat will be easy to separate from the rib bone.

 - The bend test: To do the rib bend test, hold the rib rack on one end with a pair of tongs.
 How do you know if the bend test is successful?
 Your cooked pork ribs will bend downwards, and some cracks may form in the crust.

-- Wooden Skewer/Toothpick test: Take a wooden kebab skewer and probe it into the meat between bones.
+- Wooden Skewer/Toothpick test: Take a wooden kebab skewer and probe it into the meat between the rib bone.
 You will know that your ribs are finished if it penetrates the meat without resistance, almost like piercing butter.

 - The flexibility of the ribs: You will be able to tell if the ribs are finished using a twist test to determine the flexibility of the meat.
 If you hold the rack of ribs in the middle, it will bend downwards at the ends and be slightly springy when you jiggle it up and down.

-What Is the 3-2-1 Rule for Smoking Ribs?
+What Is the 3-2-1 Method for Smoking the Ribs?

-Many rib smoking experts recommend following the 3-2-1 rule for smoking ribs, which essentially involves breaking the smoking time up into hours.
+Many rib smoking experts recommend following the 3-2-1 method for smoking the ribs, which essentially involves breaking the smoking time up into hours.